Expanded memory: Background

-The 8088 processor of the IBM PC and IBM PC/XT could address one megabyte (MiB, or 220 bytes) of memory.
+The 8088 processor of the IBM PC and IBM PC/XT can address one megabyte (MiB, or 220 bytes) of memory.
 It inherited this limit from the 20-bit external address bus (and overall memory addressing architecture) of the Intel 8086.
-The designers of the PC allocated the lower 640 KiB (655360 bytes) of address space for read-write program memory (RAM), called "conventional memory", and the remaining 384 KiB of memory space was reserved for uses such as the system BIOS ROM and other ROM, video memory, and other special memory or memory-mapped registers on expansion peripheral boards.
+The designers of the PC allocated the lower 640 KiB (655360 bytes) of address space for read-write program memory (RAM), called conventional memory, and the remaining 384 KiB of memory space is reserved for uses such as the system BIOS, video memory, and memory on expansion peripheral boards.

-Even though the IBM PC AT, introduced in 1984, used the 80286 chip that could address up to 16 MiB of RAM as extended memory, it could only do so in protected mode.
-The scarcity of software compatible with the 286 protected mode (no standard DOS applications could run in it) meant that the market was still open for another solution.
+Even though the IBM PC AT, introduced in 1984, uses the 80286 chip that can address up to 16 MiB of RAM as extended memory, it can only do so in protected mode.
+The scarcity of software compatible with protected mode (no standard DOS applications can run in it) meant that the market was still open for another solution.

-To fit potentially much more memory than the 384 KiB of upper address space—approximately 256KiB of which might be free—would allow, a bank switching scheme was devised, where only selected parts of the additional memory would be accessible at any given time.
-Originally, a single 64 KiB (216 bytes) window of memory, called a page frame, was possible; later this was made more flexible.
-Programs had to be written in a specific way to access expanded memory.
-The "window" between lower RAM and expanded RAM could be moved to different locations within the Expanded RAM.
+To make more memory accessible, a bank switching scheme was devised, where only selected parts of the additional memory is accessible at any given time.
+Originally, a single 64 KiB (216 bytes) window of memory, called a page frame, was used; later this was made more flexible.
+Programs are written in a specific way to access expanded memory.
+The window between conventional memory and expanded memory can be adjusted to access different locations within the expanded memory.

-A first attempt to use a bank switching technique was made by Tall Tree Systems with their JRAM boards, but these did not catch on.
+A first attempt to use a bank switching technique was made by Tall Tree Systems with its JRAM boards, but these did not catch on.
 (Tall Tree Systems later made EMS-based boards using the same JRAM brand.)